Semachko/SellingFabrics/README.md

 ### *The relevant employee is one way or another faced with declaring what is happening.
 For example, a director must conclude contracts, a warehouse worker must declare new fabrics, an accountant must create invoices.
 The corresponding roles have the functionality they need.*

 ____

+### So the application allows you to track and declare the purchase of fabrics, their correct transportation, storage and sale with the preparation of documents for the tax authorities.